codewithgulam/codewithgulam/README.md

 - ✉️ For work opportunities, you can contact me at [hello@laraib.me](mailto:visitlaraib@gmail.com)
 - 😄 Call me: LaRaib / Rabs
 - 🍩 Fun fact: I love tea!
-- 👯 I'm interested in development and have contributed to some opensource projects.
-I alsp enjoy doing competitive programming.
+- 👯 I'm interested in development and have contributed to some open-source projects.
+I also enjoy doing competitive programming.
 - ✔️ I have been the participant & winner of open-source event such as HacktoberFest 2020 & 2021 and continuously participating every year.
   <hr>

   <br>